-German football is world-renowned for its fan culture, with supporter ownership, low ticket prices, community outreach and stunning action both on and off the pitch all contributing to the Bundesliga boasting the best fans in the world.
+The Bundesliga has become world-renowned for its fan culture, with supporter ownership, low ticket prices, community outreach and stunning action both on and off the pitch all contributing to the proud reputation over its 60 years.

 For many, the sight and sound of the famed Yellow Wall in full choreo and chorus is the very pinnacle of footballing fandom.